cookpa/SynthSegContainer/README.md

 # Dockerfile.cpu

 This builds a CPU-only version from source, but uses pip for everything.
 This means it can install the requirements file directly from SynthSeg.
+Probably obsolete now, prefer conda.

 # Dockerfile.tfsrc